 The Club holds around 8 or 9 tastings and events each season, which runs from September through to June.
 You will find details of the current year’s programme in the Calendar of Events section of this website.
 The Club’s tastings are presented by an international and changing group which includes producers, wine merchants, wine educators and Masters of Wine.
 Tastings are normally held at either Lady Margaret Hall, Oxford (www.lmh.ox.ac.uk) or in the Marquee at the Cherwell Boathouse (www.cherwellboathouse.co.uk).

 The Club is run by an annually elected Committee of members and is a not for profit organisation.
-In addition the Club is proud to have as its President Michael Palij MW and two further MWs – Jasper Morris and Jonathan Pedley – as its Vice Presidents.
+In addition the Club is proud to have as its President Michael Palij MW and three further MWs – Jasper Morris, Jonathan Pedley and Richard Bampfield – as its Vice Presidents.
 The Club also has an Honorary Life Vice President, Charles Garrett, who was a founding father of the Club and who served as Club Secretary from 1997 to 2004.

 The Club frequently makes available to its members the opportunity to purchase wines at a discount.
 These wines are usually associated with the Club tastings or presenters, or are made available to members through those tastings held in Oxford colleges by a variety of wine merchants.
 The Club has a wine-buying members group which attends college tastings and selects wines for offer on the basis of their quality and value for money.
 We organise collective orders thus enabling members to buy on a "by the bottle" rather than a "by the case" basis - a particular advantage when purchasing more expensive wines.
 Wines purchased through this scheme are for members' own consumption and not for resale.